Jack-ZC8/M3AV-dataset/download/README.md

 - `dataset_v1.0_onlyaudio_tar_gz/dataset_v1.0_onlyaudio.tar.gz.*` denote the audio data of M3AV_v1.0 dataset.

+- `paper_link.json` denotes the PDF link of the paper of each video.

 We provide three optional download links, all of which yield the same results:

 1. [HuggingFace Link](https://huggingface.co/datasets/CHHHH/M3AV_v1.0)